 Many people cherish dreams of owning a brand-new car straight from the showroom floor.
 They are intoxicated by the leather seats, the glorious sound system, and all the latest electronic doodads, like backup cameras and built-in entertainment systems.

 Unfortunately, while people cherish dreams of owning a brand-new car, buying a new car might not be the best financial decision.
 On average, a new car loses 11% of its value as soon as you purchase it.
-For example, if you pay $25,000 for a car, then its worth immediately decreases to $22,250, even before you drive it one mile (Browning, 2016 That means that your brand new car loses a large chunk of its value as soon as it leaves the lot!
+For example, if you pay $25,000 for a car, then its worth immediately decreases to $22,250, even before you drive it one mile (Browning, 2016).
+That means that your brand new car loses a large chunk of its value as soon as it leaves the lot!
 But there is good news for those on a budget and those who want to spend their money wisely.
 Often, the best solution is to buy a used, or "pre-owned," car.

 Figure 1.
 Black Jeep.
 Buying a pre-owned car such as this one may be a wise decision (Chang, 2017).